Articles in this section

 How to Exclude the Message

-When creating or replying to a ticket in the Agent Portal, you will see a checkbox:
+When creating a ticket in the Agent Portal, you will see a checkbox:

 Label: Exclude "On behalf of requester" in description